ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Open Research

 \acknowledgments

-H.T.~R. and C.~M. are supported by ERC grant (HELIO4CAST, 10.3030/101042188).
+H.T.~R., E.E.~D., and C.~M. are supported by ERC grant (HELIO4CAST, 10.3030/101042188).
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

-This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P36093].
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P36093] (J.~L.L.).
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.

-The research leading to these results is part of ONERA Forecasting Ionosphere and Radiation belts Short Time Scale disturbances with extended horizon (FIRSTS) internal project.
+The research leading to these results is part of ONERA Forecasting Ionosphere and Radiation belts Short Time Scale disturbances with extended horizon (FIRSTS) internal project (G.N.).

 We have benefited from the availability of the NOAA RTSW data, and thus would like to thank the instrument teams and data archives for their data distribution efforts.